NicholasBottone/Wordify/GettingStarted.md

 ## Images

 Include images (and other static files) in the `/public` directory and then reference them in your code from the `src` attribute.

+## Testing

+We use [Playwright](https://playwright.dev/) for end-to-end testing of the application.
+Playwright is a headless browser testing framework that allows you to test your application in a browser without having to install a browser.
+Install the [Playwright](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) extension in Visual Studio Code to more easily run the tests, record tests, and follow the test output.
+To run the tests from the terminal, run `npm test`.
+You must shut down your dev server before running the tests!
+You can read the Playwright reports and view the recorded trace outputs.
+It is highly recommended that you at minimum read the [Playwright Getting Started guide](https://playwright.dev/docs/intro).